Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/05-Structural-PatternsPt.1/Lesson5.md

 The decorator pattern is often useful for adhering to the __*Single Responsibility Principle,*__ as it allows functionality to be divided between classes with unique areas of concern.

+The changes in behavior defined with the decorator pattern can be combined to create complex effects without needing to create large numbers of subclasses.

+Tip You can apply the decorator pattern if you don’t have control over the class definition of the object

 #### Pitfalls

+The main pitfall is implementing the pattern so that it affects all of the objects created from a given class rather than allowing changes to be applied selectively.
+A less common pitfall is implementing the pattern so that it has hidden side effects that are not related to the original purpose of the objects being modified.

 #### Related Patterns